tidymodels/recipes/tests/testthat/_snaps/impute_roll.md

         prep(training = example_data)
     Condition
       Error in `check_type()`:
       !
-All columns selected for the step should be numeric
+All columns selected for the step should be double.

 ---